melmzv/ai-hiring-simulation/README.md

 This simulation shows that the prototype behaves as designed: it successfully captures AI recommendation effects on job matching outcomes.
 The results replicate core insights from Le Barbanchon et al. (2023) in a stylized setting and can be extended further.
 The flexible simulation design also enables subgroup comparisons, robustness checks, and further customization for research purposes.

+Having ideas or fixes?
+Contributions are welcome! :raised_hands:

 # How to Reproduce the Simulation Output

 To reproduce the simulation results for this project, follow these steps:
 1. Clone the repository
-2. Create a virtual environment
+2. Create a virtual environment with `python3 -m venv venv && source venv/bin/activate`
 3. Install dependencies by running `pip install -r requirements.txt` in the terminal
 4. Run `make all` in the terminal

-# 📚 Suggested Readings
+# 📚 Suggested Readings & References
-•	Cowgill, B., & Perkowski, P. (2024).
+-	Cowgill, B., & Perkowski, P. (2024).
 Delegation in hiring: Evidence from a two-sided audit.
 Journal of Political Economy Microeconomics, 2(4), 852–882. https://doi.org/10.1086/732127
-•	Le Barbanchon, T., Hensvik, L., & Rathelot, R. (2023).
+-	Le Barbanchon, T., Hensvik, L., & Rathelot, R. (2023).
 How can AI improve search and matching?
 Evidence from 59 million personalized job recommendations.
 SSRN Working Paper No. 4604814. https://ssrn.com/abstract=4604814
-•	Miklós-Thal, J., & Tucker, C. (2019).
+-	Miklós-Thal, J., & Tucker, C. (2019).
 Collusion by algorithm: Does better demand prediction facilitate coordination between sellers?
 Management Science, 65(4), 1552–1561. https://doi.org/10.1287/mnsc.2019.3287

+# Licensing
+The repository is licensed under the MIT license.